MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-TenantAllowBlockListItems.md

 To enter multiple values, use the following syntax: `"Value1","Value2",..."ValueN"`.

 You can't mix URL and file values or allow and block actions in the same command.

-You can't modify existing URL or file values after you create the entry (there's no Entries parameter on the Set-TenantAllowBlockListItems cmdlet).
+You can't modify the URL or file values after you create the entry.

 ```yaml
 Type: String[]